Signed Into Law

 Which agencies enforce SB693?

-SB693 is enforced by Texas Secretary of State and Local District and County Attorneys.
+SB693 is enforced by Local District and County Attorneys and Texas Secretary of State.

 Q

-The compliance urgency for SB693 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB693 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q